ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_debugging.rst

 Debugging (remote)
 ==================

-In the event you want to debug a module that is running on a remote target (i.e. not localhost), one way to do this is the following:
+To debug a module running on a remote target (i.e. not localhost):

 - On your controller machine (running Ansible) set `ANSIBLE_KEEP_REMOTE_FILES=1` (this tells Ansible to retain the modules it sends to the remote machine instead of removing them)
 - Run your playbook targetting the remote machine and specify ``-vvvv`` (the verbose output will show you many things, including the remote location that Ansible uses for the modules)